Why use eight words when one will do?

 Total word count: 48

-Dead-Victorian-novelist vibes aside, just by replacing multi-word phrases with single-word synonyms, we’ve gone from sixty-two words down to forty-eight—that’s fourteen words saved!
-Not too shabby.
+By replacing multi-word phrases with single-word synonyms, we’ve gone from sixty-two words down to forty-eight—not too shabby.
+Plus, I’ve contrived a convenient segue into tone and meaning . . .

 Tone

-Obviously, not just any synonym will do because, unlike the example of Schadenfreud above, we aren’t just creating a new word with no context.
+You may have noticed the addition of dead Victorian-novelist vibes in the revision.
+Obviously, not just any synonym will do because, unlike the example of Schadenfreude above, we aren’t just creating a new word with no context.
 We’re replacing a phrase in a sentence with a single word, so we need to watch that we don’t inadvertently jostle the tone of the surrounding text.

 In the case of the original example, the casual tone is a factor.
 Here is an iteration that saves the same number of words, but remains faithful to the original tone: